 });

-Cookie consent modals covering 60% of the screen.
-Switch to a small bottom bar notice instead of a full-screen modal.
-On one store, Clarity showed that 56% of ALL mobile taps were spent dismissing cookie consent and email popups instead of shopping.
+Cookie consent or email modals covering 60% of the screen.
+On the same furniture store, Clarity logged 56% of all mobile taps spent dismissing popups instead of shopping.
+Switch to a slim bottom-bar notice.

-For the complete mobile CRO playbook covering all of these issues, read my Shopify Mobile CRO guide.
-For checkout-specific optimizations after the ATC, see the Shopify Checkout Optimization guide.
+For the full mobile playbook, read the Shopify Mobile CRO guide.
+For post-ATC drop-off, see the Shopify Checkout Optimization guide.